edgedb/easy-edgedb/README.md

 {default::Vampire {name: 'Count Dracula', age: 800}}
 ```

 So far that's the same as just `SELECT Vampire: {name, age}`.
-But it becomes very useful in our query before where we wanted to access multiple types.
+But it becomes very useful in our query before, where we wanted to access multiple types.
 Now we can select all the `MinorVampire` types and their master:

 ```
 SELECT MinorVampire {